Judge God’s People by God’s Standards

 Interviewer Ananias: Great, you are hired!

 Before meeting Jesus, Paul was perhaps the last person in the world who should have been chosen to fill the position of Apostle.
 It would be like asking Osama Bin Laden to fill in as Prime Minister of Israel for a while.
-Based upon logic and history it is just not going to end well.
+Based on logic and history, it is just not going to end well.
 But God picked Paul and made him His chosen vessel to use for the remainder of his lifetime.

 Paul was extraordinarily weak in the very areas that God needed workers and that worked just fine for God.
 For it is when a man is totally weak and completely without ability that God does his best work.
 When we are weak and reliant on Him, God is happy to show His power in abundance.
 It is only when we think we are strong that God’s stage becomes cluttered.
 There is only one star of the show in God’s theater and it is not us.
+For another example, read about David when he was called to fight Goliath.
+David fought Goliath trusting God chose HIM, not anyone else and he expected David to fight his way.
+God Chose You for a Purpose!

 God’s choice went swimmingly, converting thousands, because of God….not Paul and his qualifications.
 It was God’s plan, God’s mission and God’s power that carried it out, not Paul.
+For another excellent example read here about the shoe saleman with the 3rd Grade education who preached to millions DL Moody and Focus.

 If the answer is yes, then answer this – Have you been out trying to destroy your church and killing Christians and forcing them to renounce Jesus’ name?
-No, good, then you are already a better candidate for Christian service than Saul of Tarsus on the Damascus Road before he met Jesus — You are hired!
+No, good, then you are already a better candidate for Christian service than Saul of Tarsus on the Damascus Road before he met Jesus.
+You are hired!

 It is the One who called that is important not the one who is called.
 Understanding and remembering this is the key to our every step in faith.